zyueinfosec/starter-hugo-research-group/content/publication/Conference/Perry/index.md

 ---
-title: 'A Friend's Eye is A Good Mirror: Synthesizing MCU Peripheral Models from Peripheral Driver'
+title: 'A Friends Eye is A Good Mirror: Synthesizing MCU Peripheral Models from Peripheral Driver'
 authors:

   - Chongqing Lei